Hoi An is a small town in central Vietnam that has been on the UNESCO World Heritage List since 1999.

 2. By Train + Transfer

-Step 1: Hanoi to Danang Train (or vice versa from Da Nang to Hanoi)
+The first step is to get the Hanoi to Danang Train (or vice versa from Da Nang to Hanoi).

 An interesting experience is to travel by train in Vietnam.

 Traveling by train from Hanoi to Da Nang (or the train from Danang to Hanoi) takes about 16-17 hours (note there is no direct Hanoi to Hoi An train option).